Visual Question Answering in AI: what is it?

 β

-5. Difficulty of questions
+5. Difficulty of the questions

 β

-6. Updating and continuous improvement
+6. Update and continuous improvement

 VQA systems need to evolve over time.
 Annotating new data, taking into account feedback and observed errors, can help refine and improve model performance.
 A continuous annotation process ensures that the model adapts to new trends and emerging contexts.